Schw4lbe/jizo-noods/README.md

 ### prio 1:

-- check allergen build in project
-- is it realy good to use index? index can varry due to different save settings on cms
-- check and find valid solution
-- create new branch called staging
-- evaluate process for stage deployment
-- define process to merge stage with production/main
 - find solution to have privacy view vissible in front of popup
 - add netlify identity to print view
 - final check page on SEO features and tweeks